 Total Number of Customers

-(note: If you have a large customer list you may want to select a sample size you deem a reasonable representation as we did for our first two calculations.)
+(note: You may want to select a reasonable sample size as we did for our first two calculations.)

 Now that we have all of these calculations, we are finally able to calculate Customer Lifetime Value.
 To calculate follow the formula below: